FAQ

 - There aren’t definitive visual markers denoting the first and last pieces of data, which means many, many possible combination of start, end, and middle points would need to be tried to reconstruct the data in the correct order.
 While this may be feasible for small portraits, it would not feasible be for large portraits.

-- The most significant reason: There is an intermediary, manually-derived “color correction” layer between the algorithmically generated work and the final work, which effectively severs the direct connection between the data and its visual representation.
-There is a human muddling around in the loop, so to speak.
+- The most significant reason: There are dozens of intermediary, manually-derived “color correction” layers between the algorithmically generated result and the final work, which effectively severs the direct connection between the data and its visual representation.
+There is a human muddling around in the loop, so to speak, which makes the process virtually impossible to reverse-engineer.

 Display Questions